 The final cover swales, downslope drains (down-chutes) and downslope ditches were observed as part of the final cover inspection.
 All observed appeared in acceptable condition.
-Photos of cover swales, downslope drains, downslope ditches are shown in Photographs 14, 23, 24, 25, 26, 29, 30 and 46.

 In conclusion, the top and final slopes of the closed landfill final cover areas appeared well vegetated and are consistent with recognized and generally accepted good engineering standards.